 - Clinical Anatomy

-The courses are conducted theoretically and practically at the Institute of Health Sciences.
-In addition to the subject courses, our students can take courses from the programs of the Institute of Health Sciences and other institutes when necessary.
+The courses are conducted theoretically and practically at the Graduate School of Health Sciences.
+In addition to the subject courses, our students can take courses from the programs of the Graduate School of Health Sciences and other graduate-schools when necessary.
 The classrooms are technologically advanced, and the students have access to all kinds of information directly and online from the University library for their course and thesis studies.

 In order to respond to the developing health needs of the society;